 Technical Availability = (Planned Time – Unplanned Technical Stops) / Planned Time x 100%

 Production Downtime 5 hours, whereas downtime due to unplanned technical stops is 1 hour

 Technical Availability = 21.5 / 22.5 *100% = 95.6%

 This says that we lost 4.4% of the planned operating time due to technical issues.
 We can resolve this by improving maintenance and reliability.

-As you can see from the explanations and calculations, then technical availability only focuses on understanding how much of the planned time you lost due to unplanned technical issues with the line or machine.
+As you can see from the explanations and calculations, technical availability only focuses on understanding how much of the planned time you lost due to unplanned technical issues with the line or machine.

-How to track and improve Technical Availability (TA) in Evocon?
+How to Track and Improve Technical Availability (TA) in Evocon?